Tram-One/tram-lite/docs/README.md

 ## How to run

-After running `npm start` in the root directory, navigate to `localhost:3000/docs`
+After running `npm run start:site` in the root directory, navigate to `localhost:3000/`

-## Known Issues

-The page will not load locally on safari - this is an issue with how relative paths are handled.